How to Sell Used Toys for Cash: 5 Top Tips

 One of the best ways to found out how much your toys are worth?
 Take them to an appraiser.
 However, if you don’t know of a reputable one in your area, the next best thing is to go online and do research.

-There are several online forums that cater to specific types of toys or to fans of shows that have collectible items.
+You can always sell used toys on Craigslist or on Facebook Marketplace.
+But there are also several online forums that cater to specific types of toys or to fans of shows that have collectible items.
 For example, the Star Wars franchise is arguably one of the biggest sources of collectibles for fans.

 See if there’s a section on the sites where people talk about old toys and which ones they’re looking for.
 Check to see if there’s a great enough demand for the toy you have and, if possible, how much people are willing to pay for it.